sarnold/pyserv/README.rst

 firmware images to a small device over wifi, eg, an Android device or similar that requires an HTTP URL for firmware img/zip files.
-If that is what you need, then make sure the FW update files you want are in a directory in your virtual environment and run the server from that directory.
+If that is what you need, then make sure the FW update files you want are in a directory in your virtual environment and run the ``serv`` command from that directory.
 The simple way to do that is:

 * follow the steps below to create a virtual env (either venv or tox)
 * connect your dev host to the same wifi network as the device